1. The Beatles fandom is surprisingly forgiving toward its historic villains.

 2. Who broke up the Beatles?

-The Beatles formed in 1960 and lasted until 1970, when they severed relations under a metaphorical cloud and probably also a literal one (Paul was known to quote partake endquote).
+The Beatles formed in 1960 and lasted until 1970, when they severed relations under a metaphorical cloud and possibly also a literal cloud (Paul was known to quote partake endquote).
 Any chance of a reunion ended in 1980 with John’s death.

 But that’s only ten years of breakup.
 It pales into insignificance when you consider the years prior to 1970 in which the Beatles were broken up, because they hadn’t formed yet.